I am the Research Director at MIT GOV/LAB, in the Department of Political Science at MIT.

-At MIT GOV/LAB, I work on projects that examine trust, bureaucracy, and technology in government in the Global South.
+I have two streams of research, one that focuses on governance and a second that focuses on foreign policy.
+At MIT GOV/LAB, I work on projects that examine trust, bureaucracy, and the use of digital technology to improve the citizen-government relationship.
 I study how governments’ interactions with citizens (through improved service delivery, information provision, or signals of good intent, etc.) affect citizens’ trust in and compliance with the government.
-Our most recent projects examine how perceived government intentions affect citizens’ compliance with government initiatives.
+Our most recent projects examine how generative AI and online deliberative technologies can strengthen democracy.

 I use quantitative methods in my research and specialize in policy evaluation using randomized controlled trials.
 I served as a Methods Specialist with the Office of Evaluation Sciences at the U.S. General Services Administration and conducted research on taxation and public service delivery in Malawi as a part of the EGAP Metaketa Initiative.
 Prior to my doctoral studies, I was a program manager at Sister Cities International for U.S.-Chinese-African trilateral municipal cooperation projects.